-Committed to Diversity Awareness & Social Justice Training
+Committed to Individual and Cultural Diversity Competency Training

-Our training site is strongly aligned with and steeped in a commitment to diversity awareness, multicultural competence, and social justice that has grown out of the fields of counseling and psychology programs.
+Our training site is strongly aligned with and steeped in a commitment to individual and cultural competency training that has grown out of the fields of counseling and psychology programs.
 We believe that this training is vital to all parts of counselor development and competence.
 It is incorporated into all areas of supervision, training seminars, evaluations, and professional activities.